ibm-cloud-docs/pattern-agentic-ai/reference-architecture.md

   A fundamental architectural decision is about the organization's level of access and control over GPUs for generative AI tasks like inferencing, and fine tuning.
 IBM Cloud watsonx.ai SaaS service has a shared multi-tenant infrastructure and GPUs shared across organizations' workloads.
 IBM Cloud IaaS and PaaS services that include options from virtual servers, Red Hat AI and watsonx.ai software provide dedicated single-tenant infrastructure and control over GPUs.

-- **Supporting services**: This includes the ecosystem of supporting services for overall security, compliance, secure devops application lifecycle and services that enable routine operational management for the agent AI system and its dependencies.
+- **Supporting services**: This includes the ecosystem of supporting services for overall security, compliance, secure devops application lifecycle and services that enable routine operational management for the agentic AI system and its dependencies.
     These services are available as multi-tenant SaaS services on IBM Cloud.

 Based on above considerations and the enabling IaaS, PaaS, SaaS service combinations, multiple architectural patterns for deploying an agentic AI system are possible.